Stock Trading UK Guide 2022

 Tip 5: Stick With Major Stocks

-Once you begin trading with real-world capital, you are best advised to stick with major blue chip stocks.
+Once you begin trading with real-world capital, you may want to to stick with major blue chip stocks.
 By this, we mean large-cap companies listed on the London Stock Exchange, NYSE, or NASDAQ.

 Penny stocks, on the other hand, will often move by double digits.
 Such large volatility levels are something you’ll want to avoid as a newbie stock trader, so ensure you are selective in the markets you target.

 With so many UK stock trading platforms to choose from, knowing which provider to sign up with can be challenging.
-With that in mind, below you still find a selection of the best stock trading platforms of 2020.
+With that in mind, below you still find a selection of the popular stock trading platforms of 2022.

 Plus500 is an online trading platform that offers thousands of markets.
 On top of stocks, this includes indices, bonds, commodities, digital currencies, and more.
 Each and every asset is represented by CFDs, meaning that you have the option of entering buy and sell positions, as well as apply leverage.